jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/Readme.txt

 SCMUtils Version: 2.5

 Syntax: -command commandName {[-parameter] [parameterValue]}
 Available commands:

 analyzeScmWorkspace

 	Analyses a RTC SCM workspace (a repository workspace or stream), the referencecd components and the component substructure to provide metrics information such as number of folders, files, depth, content size and other information.
+The analysis data is stored in a set of Excel shets.

 	Syntax: -command analyzeScmWorkspace -url "https://<server>:port/<context>/" -user <userId> -password <password> -workspaceConnection <workspaceNameOrId> -outputFolder <outputFolderPath>